Bluedagger21/the-first-fantasy/FirstFantasy/README.txt

 Execute TheFirstFantasy.exe within the dist directory.

+or (if python2.7 is installed on your system) change into the src folder and type python main.py

 To Build:

 Python and py2exe is needed create a new dist.
 Once installed, run build.bat.